 In addition to the individual provisions integrated into the text of the Draft Joint Local Area Plan, individual provisions relating to environmental protection and management have been integrated into the existing, already in force, Laois and Offaly County Development Plans.
 These measures, which must be complied with by development under the Joint Local Area Plan, are identified alongside the Joint Local Area Plan measures on Table 9.1.

-SEA Environmental Report for the Draft Portarlington Local Area Plan 2024-2030 Table 9.1 Integration of Environmental Considerations into the Plan
+Table 9.1 Integration of Environmental Considerations into the Plan